 How do I set up Signals alarms?

 Signals includes both High and Low alarms.
 Both alarms sound on the hardware and on the phone or tablet.
-You may set the alarms on both the hardware or in the ThermoWorks BBQ app.
-Additional instructions can be found in the ThermoWorks BBQ app and in the online help file, located here.
+You may set the alarms on both the hardware or in the ThermoWorks app.
+Additional instructions can be found in the ThermoWorks app and in the online help file, located here.